department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 [Submit a question to us online](https://iris.custhelp.va.gov/app/ask)

-## When can a govenment headstone or marker get replaced at no cost to me?
+## When can a government headstone or marker get replaced at no cost to me?

 You can get a government-issued headstone or marker replaced for free if: